josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 The Keepers may not have updated their ledgers.

-The Swan may not have updated hers either.
+The living organism may still carry an inherited ledger too.

-And even when everybody finally notices that the animal standing in the lake is not the same bird they first recorded, there remains a surprisingly difficult question:
+And even when the surrounding environment begins returning information that no longer fits the original model, there remains a surprisingly difficult question:

 > **What happens next?**